There are 61 names in this directory beginning with the letter A.

 An allomorph is a variation of an underlying form of a morpheme.
 For example, in the case where two (or more) phonetic realizations of a single morpheme are possible, one will be underlying (default) while the other will only surface in a specific phonological environment. ex: [d], [t], [əd] are allomorphs of the past tense in Standard English: pleased [plizd], passed [pæst], treated [triɾəd]

-A variation of a phoneme that has undergone a phonological process, generally based on the phonological environment in which it surfaces, and which a speaker is unaware of using in natural speech. ex: In Standard English, [pʰ] is an allophone of the phoneme /p/. pit - [pʰɪt] vs. tip - [tɪp].
+An allophone is a variation of a phoneme that has undergone a phonological process, often based on the phonological environment in which it surfaces, and which a speaker is unaware of using in natural speech. ex: In Standard English, [pʰ] is an allophone of the phoneme /p/. pit - [pʰɪt] vs. tip - [tɪp].
 In word initial position /p/ is aspirated whereas in final position it is not.

 An alternation exists when variants of two or more elements can be observed, dependent upon grammatical environment.
 Allophones are considered 'alternates' of a single phone. [s] after a final consonant [-voice] vs. [z] after a final consonant [+voice].

-A place of articulation in which the sound is produced by the tongue coming into contact with the alveolar ridge. ex: [t], [d], [s], [z], [n]
+The term alveolar refers to a place of articulation in which a sound is produced by the tongue blade coming into contact with the alveolar ridge. ex: /t, d, s, z, n/

-The section of the roof of the mouth (hard palate) directly behind the teeth.
+The alveolar ridge is the section of the roof of the mouth (hard palate) directly behind the teeth.
 It is referred to as a ridge since it dips down before rising into the hard palate.

-An abrupt change in a grammatical form (usually in syntax concerning the structure of a sentence) used to capture the attention of the reader/listener.
-Ex: "You should have taken your medicine...oh what do I care?"
+An anacoluthon is an abrupt change in a grammatical form (usually in syntax concerning the structure of a sentence) used to capture the attention of the reader/listener.
+Ex: 'You should have taken your medicine...oh what do I care?'

 An anaphor (plural form: anaphora) is a noun phrase that is bound to its antecedent in order to derive meaning.
 In the example below, she refers back to Mary. ex: Mary has decided that she is going to spend the weekend at the beach.
 Anaphora are usually some type of pronoun form or deictic expression.

-A sound change in which a vowel is inserted between two successive consonants.
-Ex: the pronunciation of 'realtor' as 'realator.'
+Anaptyxis is a phonological process in which a vowel is inserted between two successive consonants.
+Ex: the pronunciation of 'realtor' as 'realator'

-A word, phrase, or sentence that is semantically ill formed.
+The term anomalous describes a word, phrase, or sentence that is semantically ill formed such that it does not make sense.
 Ex: The pot made a cup of tea.
+We find these often in nursery rhymes.
+(The cow jumped over the moon.)

-A noun or noun phrase to which a pronoun refers.
+An antecedent is a noun to which a pronoun refers.
 Ex: Peter is mean.
 He (Peter is the antecedent) is always harassing his students.

-A distinctive phonetic feature of phonemes (consonants) whose place of articulation is in the front of the palato-alveolar region.
-In Standard English such phonemes include bilabials [m] [p] [b], interdentals [θ] [ð], and alveolar [t] [d] [s] [z] [n] [l] [r].
+Anterior is the term used to describe phonemes (consonants) whose place of articulation is in front of the palato-alveolar region.
+In Standard English such phonemes include bilabials /m, p, b/, interdentals /θ, ð/, and alveolar /t, d, s, z, n, l, ɹ/.

-Word pairs that are considered opposites is due to the binary nature of the semantic features they bear.
-They can be gradable,e.g., 'happy/sad', complementary, e.g., 'dead/alive', or relational opposites, e.g., 'student/professor'.
+Antonyms are word pairs that are considered opposites is due to the binary nature of the semantic features they bear.
+They can be gradable, or context dependent, e.g., 'happy/sad', complementary, or not context dependent, e.g., 'dead/alive', or relational opposites such you cannot be one without having the other, e.g., 'student/professor.'
+Relational opposites can also be referred to a 'converseness' and include verbs, e.g., 'take/give'.

-The loss of an initial vowel from a word; sometimes used to refer to the loss of any initial sound. ex: /əbawt/ - 'about' becomes [bawt] 'baut'.
+Apheresis is a phonological process in which the initial vowel of a word is deleted; sometimes used to refer to the loss of any initial sound. ex: /əbawt/ - 'about' becomes [bawt] 'baut'.

-A type of sound change in which the final sound, often a vowel, is deleted.
+Apocope is a phonological process in which the final sound of a word/phrase, often a vowel, is deleted.
 Ex.
 French /tablə/ --> [tabl] 'table'.

 The term /apodictic, or apodeictic, is a term from Aristotelean Logic, used to describe a statement that is necessarily, incontestably, or unquestionably true, due to it having been, or being able to be demonstrated as such. ex: Superman's demonstrated his apodictic bravery when he risked his life to save Lois from death.